iankur02/Personal-Portfolio-/README.md

 # Personal-Portfolio
-Simple Personal Portfolio using pure html and css .Its a Web development project given by our college teacher.
+Simple Personal Portfolio using pure html and css.

 1.Simply go to <>code  and download zip file.
 2.Extract it wherever you want.